Number of Moles using Molar Heat Capacity Solution

 What is Number of Moles using Molar Heat Capacity?

 The Number of Moles using Molar Heat Capacity formula is defined as the amount of moles of a chemical substance which is calculated using the molar heat capacity and is represented as Nmoles = Q/(cm*∆T) or Number of Moles = Heat/(Molar Heat Capacity*Change in Temperature).
-Heat is the form of energy that is transferred between systems or objects with different temperatures (flowing from the high-temperature system to the low-temperature system), Molar Heat Capacity is the amount of energy required to raise the temperature of one mole of a substance by one degree & The Change in Temperature is the difference between the initial and final temperature.
+Heat is the form of energy that is transferred between systems or objects with different temperatures (flowing from the high-temperature system to the low-temperature system), Molar Heat Capacity is the amount of energy required to raise the temperature of one mole of a substance by one degree & The Change in Temperature refers to the difference between the initial and final temperature.

 How to calculate Number of Moles using Molar Heat Capacity?